pearlllyy/ATM_Machine/README.md

   - Exit
 ## Overview

-The ATM Simulator is a Python application that replicates the functionality of a real ATM.
+The ATM Simulator is a Python application that replicates the functionality of an ATM.
 It provides a text-based interface for users to perform banking operations such as checking balance, withdrawing money, depositing money, and changing their PIN.

 ## Features

 - **Card Registration**: Users can select their bank (BDO or other banks)